hbctraining/scRNA-seq_online/lessons/06a_integration_cca_theory.md

 - Different **batches** (e.g. when experimental conditions make batch processing of samples necessary)

-Integration is a powerful method that uses these shared sources of greatest variation to identify shared subpopulations across conditions or datasets [[Stuart and Bulter et al. (2018)](https://www.biorxiv.org/content/early/2018/11/02/460147)].
+Integration is a powerful method that **uses shared highly variable genes (identified using SCTransform) from each group to identify shared subpopulations across conditions or datasets** [[Stuart and Bulter et al. (2018)](https://www.biorxiv.org/content/early/2018/11/02/460147)].
 The goal of integration is to ensure that the cell types of one condition/dataset align with the same celltypes of the other conditions/datasets (e.g. control macrophages align with stimulated macrophages).

 ## Integration using CCA